The mission of the Butte County Library is to serve the learning, cultural, and community needs of the diverse populations of our county.

 The California Nursery Company – Roeding Collection preserves the history of the California Nursery Company in a museum and historical park in Fremont, California.

-The California Nursery Company - Roeding Collection’s digital collection consists of moving images and text materials from the 1920 through 1960s relating to California horticulture.
+The California Nursery Company - Roeding Collection’s digital collection at California Revealed consists of moving images and text materials from the 1920 through 1960s.
 The collection primarily consists of richly illustrated garden catalogs and planting guides, written in both English and Spanish, as well as the Roeding family’s home movies and footage of garden shows.

 The Special Collections and Archives department of the Robert E. Kennedy Library, California Polytechnic State University, San Luis Obispo was established in 1969 to build primary source research collections that reflect and support the polytechnic curriculum of the university.